benjmin-r/music/README.md

 # Making Music with Sonic Pi

-I have no clue about music, so I'm tracking how I learn to make music with Sonic Pi in this repo.
+I have no clue about music, so I'm tracking how I learn to make music, which I often do with Sonic Pi, in this repo.

 ## Tools